HKU-BAL/Clair3/docs/pileup_training.md

 'hg004_1000.bam'
 )

-# Each line represents subsample ration to each sample, 1000 if no subsample applied
+# Each line represents subsample ration to each sample, 1000 if no subsampling applies
 DEPTHS=(
 1000
 800